scristopher/ERModsMerger/README.md

 This is just a very simple fork of https://github.com/MadTekN1/ERModsMerger.
 * I am not making any functionality changes or improvements nor will I respond to any support issues
 * This will work with the current ER version
+* EXE files in releases, otherwise just compile with vs ofc

 # Elden Ring Mods Manager - Merger
 Simple tool to manage and merge Elden Ring mods.
 Work In Progress.